Not Love, Just Frenzy: Reception

-Más que amor, frenesí was seen by 251,865 people by end of 1996 and around 50,000 in 1997, according to Spanish Ministry of Culture.
+Más que amor, frenesí was seen by 251,865 people by the end of 1996 and around 50,000 in 1997, according to Spanish Ministry of Culture.
 It was in the top fifty of box office takings in 1996.

 Critical reception

 David Rooney of Variety said in 1996, "Blithely derivative but bubbling nonetheless with energy, freshness, style and exuberant humor" and a "flashy, rather modish debut".

 Robert Strohmeyer of Contactmusic said of the film, "a frantic, Chasing Amy-esque tale of seven young hipsters rampaging through Madrid on a coke-charged humping spree" and "these characters are about as predictable as they are emotionally crude".

-A. O. Scott of The New York Times review in 2000 stated "the a plot that scrambles together elements of farce, melodrama and film noir" and "the best parts of "Not Love, Just Frenzy" present the casual outrageousness of the characters and their milieu with humor, tenderness and tact.
+A. O. Scott of The New York Times review in 2000 stated "the plot that scrambles together elements of farce, melodrama and film noir" and "the best parts of "Not Love, Just Frenzy" present the casual outrageousness of the characters and their milieu with humor, tenderness, and tact.
 The rest is just frenzy".